mohdjawharali-crypto/ai-devkit/README.md

 - `check-implementation` - Compare implementation with design
 - `review-design` - Review system design and architecture
 - `review-requirements` - Review and summarize requirements
+- `capture-knowledge` - Analyze and explain code with recursive dependency analysis and Mermaid diagrams

 Commands can be referenced in Claude Code chats to guide AI assistance through your development phases.